solo-io/bumblebee/docs/concepts.md

 Currently there are 2 ways to use a gauge with `bee`.
 One with a `HashMap` and one with a `RingBuffer`.

 An example of the both the `RingBuffer` counter and `HashMap` counter exist in the `examples/tcpconnect` folder.
 The program tracks the number of TCP connections using both map types to illustrate their use.
-We do not recommend saving the same value two seperate ways.
+We do not recommend saving the same value two separate ways.

 After starting the program, and curling httpbin a few times we can, we can get the metrics from `curl localhost:9091/metrics | grep events`
 ```